Playboy (Brazil)

-The Brazilian edition of Playboy is a local franchise of Playboy magazine.
+The Brazilian edition of Playboy was a local franchise of Playboy magazine.
 Established in 1975 by Editora Abril, it was only the fourth overall international version of the magazine, following Germany, Italy and France.

 History

 When Editora Abril founder Victor Civita asked his son Roberto Civita to drop his job at the Tokyo offices of Time in 1958 to instead join him at Abril, Roberto accepted on the condition that he could create three new publications: a Time-like weekly news magazine (Veja), a Fortune-like business magazine (Exame), and the last of those to get into print, a local issue of Playboy.